spatie/docs.spatie.be-old/resources/views/image/v1/usage/preparing-manipulations.md

 	->brightness(-20);
 ```

-and then you can use that to manipulate a collection of images.
+Then you can use that to manipulate a collection of images.

 ```php
 //using Laravel's collect function